ARE YOU READY FOR

 As a result, the European Commission presented two legislative proposals in September 2012, which were followed by five years of consultation and negotiation that concluded with a new set of regulations affecting manufacturers, distributors, notified bodies, importers, suppliers, and member states.

 March 26, 2020

-- One of the key developments related to the new regime is the creation of EUDAMED, a database for all Medical Devices sold to European markets.
+- One of the key developments is the creation of EUDAMED, a database for all medical devices sold to European markets.

 - Non-medical and cosmetic devices that were not classified as medical devices will now be added to the list.
 Also, medical purpose devices and AIMD are both included under MDR.